sbcs-informatics/sbcs-informatics.github.io/1_3_launching_a_job_on_apocrita.md

 ssh -X sm11
 ```

 These machines are all different, to find out how and why, head to the [advanced section](2_0_advanced.md).
 It is **VERY** important that you do not overload these servers, it is up to the user to figure out what the load on the machine is and determine if there is room for their job.
+Use commands such as `top`, `htop` `free` etc. to make sure.

 ### Non-interactive use
 #### Submitting a job script to the queue